-I am an 18 year old student attending San Jose State University.
+I am a 17 year old student residing in Dublin, California.
 Although I was born in Nashua, New Hampshire, I lived in Mumbai, India for 7 long years.
 Having lived there for those years opened my eyes to the harsh cruelties and inequalities of the world at a young age.
 Surrounded by an interminable amount of poverty on the streets of Mumbai made me vow that regardless of where I ended up in the future, it was my duty and responsibility to help those that are unable to help themselves.

 When I migrated back to the United States during the summer of 2010, the picturesque views left me awestruck and I found myself developing an interest in photography.
 As I became more keen, my abilities sharpened.
 I started doing photoshoots for friends and eventually decided to showcase my work on a photography website.
 Over time however, I realised that although my work showcased talent it did not showcase purpose.
 I wanted to make a difference and use my talent for a worthwhile cause.
 I decided to make all profits from purchases and photoshoot charges go directly towards charity.